 It's important for all men to be aware of the warning signs of low testosterone.
-If your T-levels are in the problem area, it's best to begin testosterone therapy as soon as possible.
+If your T-levels are in the problem area and you're above 50, it's best to consider testosterone therapy as soon as possible.
 The longer you neglect the problem, the lower your levels may drop.

 Keep an eye out for these common warning signs in yourself and your male family members and friends.
 If you notice multiple symptoms, get your levels tested as soon as possible.